Multicast MAC addresses

 When using IPv6, the multicast MAC address used always begins with 33:33.
 The remaining portion is composed of the lowest (right-most) 32 bits of the multicast IPv6 address used.

-The IEEE has defined other ranges for multicast MAC addresses which include:
+The IEEE has defined other ranges for multicast MAC addresses which include but are not limited to:

 • 01:80:C2:XX:XX:XX - Group addresses used by standard protocols including STP, LLDP, and GVRP to name a few